lsst-sitcom/sitcomtn-145/index.rst

 TEA Vibration Analysis using MTCamHexapod telemetries
 -----------------------------------------------------

-Each sub-component of the TEA requires analysis to detect vibrations using system telemetry data, as well as force and torque measurements across all axes.
+Each sub-component of the TEA requires an analysis to detect vibrations using system telemetry data, as well as force and torque measurements across all axes.
-This analyses will focus on the MTCamHexapods to produce foundational plots, including position and torque/force plots with their respective Fast Fourier Transforms (FFTs).
+This analysis will focus on the MTCamHexapods to produce foundational plots, including position and torque/force plots with their respective FFTs.
 Position and torque/force plots will display peak-to-peak numerical values for each telemetry, while FFT plots will indicate the numerical value of the dominant frequency.

 Results for analysis SITCOM-1485